 UrPharm/Pills2Me, Thorne Prize Winner, 2020

 Urpharm aims to facilitate access to authentic drugs in sub-saharan Africa by providing a platform by which patients can easily locate these drugs, compare prices between pharmacies and purchase the drugs with just a few clicks.
 Pills2Me is a pharmacist-founded pharmacy delivery service that picks up your prescriptions from any pharmacy and delivers to you in as little as 30 minutes.
-Recent news: Pills2Me recently participated in Techstars NYC where they received mentorship from industry leaders and an investment of $120,000.
-Google will be providing Pills2Me with $150k in equity-free award money.
-In addition to that, they will have access to Google resources for the next six months to help them scale and launch multiple cities.
+Recent news: Pills2Me joined the Techstars NYC Class of Spring 2022 and recently partnered with Google, receiving a $150,000 non-dilutive cash award, up to $100,000 Google Cloud Credits, and access to Google's resources to help take them to the next level.

 Edsightful is an application that helps schools more effectively run their instructional coaching and teacher evaluation programs.
-Recent news: They will be working with 8-10 organizations this year, including school districts, coaching organizations, and private schools.
+Recent news: They are continuing to work with many of the same schools and districts and have added some new districts this year.

 EasyEC, Thorne Prize Winner, 2018